HighSchoolHacking/GLS/docs/syntax/math.md

 Some languages recognize a difference between integers, doubles, floats, and other number types.
 Some do not.
-For feature parity between other languages, GLS recognizes only `int` and `double` as valid number types.
+For feature parity between other languages, Budgie recognizes only `int` and `double` as valid number types.
 `float`, `long`, `ushort`, and so on are not supported.

 ### Number Conversions